cschupbach/deep_learning_cnn/README.md

-An introduction to deep learning using convolutional neural networks
+An introduction to deep learning using convolutional neural networks.